configcat/mcp-server/README.md

 # ConfigCat MCP Server

 The ConfigCat's Model Context Protocol (MCP) server provides access to [ConfigCat's public management API](https://configcat.com/docs/api/reference/configcat-public-management-api/) for feature flag and configuration management.
+It also enables your code editor to understand your feature flags, integrate the appropriate ConfigCat SDK into your project or even create new feature flags directly in your codebase.

 ## Features

+- **Tools**:
-- **Tools**: Complete set of tools for ConfigCat's public management API operations.
+  - Complete set of tools for ConfigCat's public management API operations.
 You can Create, Read, Update and Delete any entities like Feature Flags, Configs, Environments or Products within ConfigCat.
+  - Get comprehensive SDK documentation and code examples for seamless feature flag implementation in your project.

 ## Setup